Aliases for ARID1B Gene

 Previous GeneCards Identifiers for ARID1B Gene

 This locus encodes an AT-rich DNA interacting domain-containing protein.
 The encoded protein is a component of the SWI/SNF chromatin remodeling complex and may play a role in cell-cycle activation.
 The protein encoded by this locus is similar to AT-rich interactive domain-containing protein 1A.
 These two proteins function as alternative, mutually exclusive ARID-subunits of the SWI/SNF complex.
 The associated complexes play opposing roles.
-Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Feb 2012]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Oct 2016]

 GeneCards Summary for ARID1B Gene

 ARID1B (AT-Rich Interaction Domain 1B) is a Protein Coding gene.
-Diseases associated with ARID1B include Mental Retardation, Autosomal Dominant 12 and Coffin-Siris Syndrome.
-Among its related pathways are Prostate Cancer and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include binding and transcription coactivator activity.
+Diseases associated with ARID1B include Coffin-Siris Syndrome 1 and Hypertrichosis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Transcription Ligand-dependent activation of the ESR1/SP pathway.
+Gene Ontology (GO) annotations related to this gene include binding and transcription coactivator activity.
 An important paralog of this gene is ARID1A.

 Involved in transcriptional activation and repression of select genes by chromatin remodeling (alteration of DNA-nucleosome topology).
+Component of SWI/SNF chromatin remodeling complexes that carry out key enzymatic activities, changing chromatin structure by altering DNA-histone contacts within a nucleosome in an ATP-dependent manner.
 Belongs to the neural progenitors-specific chromatin remodeling complex (npBAF complex) and the neuron-specific chromatin remodeling complex (nBAF complex).
-During neural development a switch from a stem/progenitor to a post-mitotic chromatin remodeling mechanism occurs as neurons exit the cell cycle and become committed to their adult state.
-The transition from proliferating neural stem/progenitor cells to post-mitotic neurons requires a switch in subunit composition of the npBAF and nBAF complexes.
+During neural development a switch from a stem/progenitor to a postmitotic chromatin remodeling mechanism occurs as neurons exit the cell cycle and become committed to their adult state.
+The transition from proliferating neural stem/progenitor cells to postmitotic neurons requires a switch in subunit composition of the npBAF and nBAF complexes.
 As neural progenitors exit mitosis and differentiate into neurons, npBAF complexes which contain ACTL6A/BAF53A and PHF10/BAF45A, are exchanged for homologous alternative ACTL6B/BAF53B and DPF1/BAF45B or DPF3/BAF45C subunits in neuron-specific complexes (nBAF).
 The npBAF complex is essential for the self-renewal/proliferative capacity of the multipotent neural stem cells.
 The nBAF complex along with CREST plays a role regulating the activity of genes essential for dendrite growth (By similarity).
-Binds DNA non-specifically.
+Binds DNA non-specifically (PubMed:14982958, PubMed:15170388).